 The Company has relationships and carries out transactions in significant amounts with its parent company and associated companies.
-These transactions with related parties mainly refer to loans obtained for working capital purposes and the purchase of services and materials.
+These transactions with related parties mainly refer to purchase of services and materials.
 The balances arising from these transactions are subject to US dollar (USD), Euro (EUR) and Yen (JPY) exchange rate fluctuation.